 Older tricyclic antidepressants used for treating bipolar disorder may be more likely to trigger a manic episode or rapid cycling than other depression drugs.
 They also tend to have more side effects than newer generation antidepressants, and can be especially dangerous in overdose.
-However, they are occasionally still used when other antidepressants are not effective, or when certain other conditions (such as migraine or neuropathic pain disorders) are also present.
+Nowadays, tricyclic antidepressants are often prescribed for conditions other than depression, such as neuropathic pain, migraine headaches, insomnia, or irritable bowel syndrome.

 Like all antidepressants, experts recommend against taking a tricyclic medication without a mood stabilizer (such as lithium or divalproex) in bipolar I disorder, in order to minimize the chance of inducing mania symptoms.